-Final thoughts: How to add AdSense code in your WordPress blog
+Final thoughts: How to add AdSense code to your WordPress blog

 I hope by now you know exactly how you can add Adsense code to your WordPress blog.

-If you want to increase your Adsense revenue, you should focus on creating quality content and bring more traffic to your blog.
+If you want to increase your Adsense revenue, you should focus on creating quality content and bringing more traffic to your blog.